Death of John O'Keefe: Investigation

 Former Massachusetts State Police (MSP) Trooper Michael D. Proctor, of the Norfolk State Police Detective Unit, was the lead investigator for the case.
-A twelve-year veteran of the MSP, Proctor was fired on March 19, 2025, due to his actions during the investigation of O'Keefe's death, including having "sent derogatory, defamatory, disparaging, and/or otherwise inappropriate text message about a suspect in that investigation to other individuals" and "provided sensitive and/or potential investigative steps in the investigation to non-law enforcement personnel."
+A 12-year veteran of the MSP, Proctor was fired on March 19, 2025, due to his actions during the investigation of O'Keefe's death, including having "sent derogatory, defamatory, disparaging, and/or otherwise inappropriate text message about a suspect in that investigation to other individuals" and "provided sensitive and/or potential investigative steps in the investigation to non-law enforcement personnel."
+On October 20, 2025, Proctor dropped his Civil Service Commission appeal to get his job back; a few days later, it was revealed that an extraction of Proctor's iCloud account revealed "highly sensitive information including images of intimate body parts of people not participating in the chat".
+On December 18, 2025, Proctor's certification was suspended by the Massachusetts POST Commission, permanently barring him from working in law enforcement in Massachusetts.

 Sixteen hours into the investigation, and before O'Keefe's autopsy had been performed, Proctor openly discussed the case in a group text with high school friends.
-He wrote that they "won't be able to prove" Read had hit O'Keefe with her car, and that "All the powers that be want answers ASAP."
-He also referred to Read as a "whack job cunt," saying, "She's fucked" and, "Zero chance she skates."
+He wrote that they "won't be able to prove" that Read hit O'Keefe with her car, and that "All the powers that be want answers ASAP."
+When a friend sent the message, "I'm sure the owner of the house will receive some shit", Proctor replied: "Nope.
+Homeowner is a Boston cop too."
+He also called Read a "whack job cunt" and said "She's fucked" and "Zero chance she skates."